HOW TO PAY THE LOWEST REAL ESTATE COMMISSION IN NZ

 e) How to avoid negotiating the sale price downwards

-f) How to avoid incurring unforeseen and unbudgeted expenses with a vetted real estate agent.
+f) How to avoid incurring unforeseen and unbudgeted expenses by using a vetted real estate agent.

 1. NEGOTIATE COMMISSION & FEES WITH YOUR REAL ESTATE AGENT